anaisrabary/ProjetIntegrateur_TAS_Gr3/Deployment/README.md

 ```
 - Look for IPv4Address field for elasticsearch2, elasticsearch3 services/containers

-You can access now access other nodes on port 9200 using the IP addresses you found
+You can now access other nodes on port 9200 using the IP addresses you found

 ### Search examples
 get all links with label 'forest'